Content marketing is a valuable marketing strategy that virtually any company can benefit from.

 - Writers, designers, and editors: Everyone on your team should know who’s responsible for content creation and what their responsibilities are.

-- Infographics, whitepapers, blog posts, and videos: These are just a few content marketing examples.
-Decide what type of content your audience would benefit from most and if your team is capable of producing the content.
+- Infographics, white papers, blog posts, and videos: These are just a few types of content.
+Decide which one(s) your audience would benefit from most and if your team is capable of producing it.

 - Publishing frequency: Set up a schedule for how often you’ll post content.
-Do you plan to put up posts daily, weekly, or monthly?
+Do you plan to publish posts daily, weekly, or monthly?

 - Management software: You’ll need to stay organized when scaling your content strategy.
 Use Google Drive, Trello, or Jira to keep track of where all your content is and manage projects.

-5. Have weekly meetings with writers and content production team
+5. Hold weekly meetings with your writers and content production team

 - Brainstorm new content ideas